 The content audits keyword gaps at the domain level is probably one of the most important elements.

-Topical SEO and document frequency around your niche is super important to get your brand past authority wall.
+Topical SEO and document frequency around your niche is super important to get your brand past the authority wall.

-I will repeat the saying I know use so much and that is “If you are not willing to cover the topic in its entirety you are simply not ambitious enough” and all this will mean is you are lacking the pillar method supporting articles your website needs to rank better.
+I will repeat the saying I now use so much and that is “If you are not willing to cover the topic in its entirety you are simply not ambitious enough” and all this will mean is you are lacking the pillar method supporting articles your website needs to rank better.